Hexnode policy management – General FAQs

-A passcode policy forced on the device via Hexnode MDM cannot be revoked by the user.
+A passcode policy forced on the device via Hexnode UEM cannot be revoked by the user.
 Once a passcode policy is applied on the device, the options to remove the same are disabled on the managed device.
-The password can only be removed by unmanaging the device.
+The password can only be removed by disenrolling the device, or disassociating the policy.

-Idle timeout/ Auto lock is the amount of time before the device screen turns off.
-Grace period for device lock is the time limit before a device can be unlocked without a passcode.
+Auto lock locks the device automatically after a specified amount of time.
+The Grace period for device lock is the time limit before a device can be unlocked without a passcode.

-4. Can the user be restricted from changing the date and time settings on iOS devices?
+3. Can you restrict a user from changing the date and time settings on an iOS device using an UEM?

-The users can be restricted from changing the date and time settings on the iOS devices by enabling the Force Automatic Date and Time restriction under Policies > iOS > Advanced Restrictions.
-This restriction is applicable only for devices running iOS 12 and later.
+The users can be restricted from changing the date and time settings on the iOS devices by enabling the Force Automatic Date and Time restriction under Policies > iOS > Advanced Restrictions > Allow Security and Privacy Settings.
+This restriction is applicable only to devices running iOS 12 and later.
 Another possible way is to set the device in single app kiosk mode thus locking the device to a specific app and allowing only those functionalities that are enabled via the Hexnode console.

 - In case of Android Enterprise-enabled devices, the Settings app can be blocked by blacklisting the same via policy.